MultiMeDIA-Oxford/SSMM_myocardial_deformation/README.md

   <img alt="Registering the tagged images into point cloud space." src="https://github.com/MultiMeDIA-Oxford/SSMM_myocardial_deformation/blob/main/figures/3720320_b1s_pc_space_quiver_xy.png" width="45%">
 </p>

-**Optical flow.** We calculate the optical flow between each frame using the Farnebäck algorithm [1].
+**Optical flow (Eulerian Field).** We calculate the optical flow between each frame using the Farnebäck algorithm [1].
 The red arrows represent the direction and magnitude (x6) of the optical flow for the pixel at the base of each arrow at each frame.
+The Eulerian field can be interpreted as the flow through the pixel at that time point.

 <p align="center">
   <img alt="Optical flow for basal slice." src="https://github.com/MultiMeDIA-Oxford/SSMM_myocardial_deformation/blob/main/figures/optical_flow/b1s_flow_diag.gif" width="30%">